arangodb/arangodb/Documentation/Books/Manual/Programs/Arangodump/Maskings.md

 ### randomString

-This masking replaces character strings with a random string of the same length as the input.
+This masking type replaces character strings with a random string of the same length as the input.
 Other values, e.g. numbers and booleans, are not changed.